-Volunteer Opportunities in NYC-
+Volunteer Opportunities in Syracuse, New York

 For the Birds!
 Program of NYC

-Volunteer Opportunities on Long Island-
+Volunteer Opportunities on Long Island

 Be a Good Egg Outreach Program

-Since 2013, staff and volunteers have been working to increase the awareness of and reduce threats to beach nesting birds by encouraging beachgoers to pledge to “share the shore” with Piping Plovers and other beach nesting bird species.
-During our “on the beach” outreach days, we set up a tent and table at the entrance to busy Long Island beaches and talk to as many beachgoers as possible about beach nesting birds.
-We provide visitors with pamphlets and brochures about beach nesting bird biology, our conservation work, and information on how to reduce disturbances to birds.
-Then, we ask visitors to sign our “Be a Good Egg” pledge and therefore agree to stay out of fenced off nesting areas, keep trash off the beach, and to follow rules on bringing dogs to the beach.
-Prior to these outreach events, we’ll ask new volunteers to complete a brief online training webinar.
+“Be a Good Egg” is an outreach initiative that strives to reduce human disturbance threats to Piping Plovers and other beach-nesting bird species.
+We host “on the beach” outreach events on weekends in June and July, during which we table at the entrances of priority Long Island beaches and encourage beach-goers to share the shore with birds.
+We provide visitors with pamphlets and brochures about beach-nesting bird biology, our conservation work, and information on how to reduce disturbances to birds.
+Then, we ask beach-goers to sign our “Be a Good Egg” pledge and therefore agree to stay out of fenced-off nesting areas, keep trash off the beach, and keep dogs off of nesting beaches.